clementroume/HolbertonCurriculum/README.md

 ![Holberton School Logo](https://cdn.prod.website-files.com/64107f65f30b69371e3d6bfa/65c6179aa44b63fa4f31e7ad_Holberton-Logo-Cherry.svg)

-Welcome to my **Holberton Curriculum** repository!
-This is where I showcase all the projects completed as part of my journey through the **Holberton School** programs.
-From mastering the basics of programming to diving deep into full-stack web development, this repository holds the fruits of my learning process and hands-on experience.
+Welcome to the **Holberton Curriculum** repository!
+This is where all projects completed as part of the **Holberton School** programs are showcased.
+From mastering the fundamentals of programming to exploring full-stack web development, this repository documents the hands-on learning process and technical growth.

 ---

 ## 🚀 What’s Inside?

-This repository contains two main sections: **Bridge Curriculum** and **Full-Stack Curriculum**, each representing a key stage of my learning journey.
+This repository is divided into two main sections: **Bridge Curriculum** and **Full-Stack Curriculum**, each representing a key stage in the learning journey.

 ### 🌱 **Bridge Curriculum** (Starting Strong)